CompuCell3D/PythonScriptingManual/docs/compartments.rst

 where ``i`` and ``j`` denote pixels , ``σ(µ,ν)`` denotes a cell type of a cell with cluster id *µ* and cell id *ν* .
-In compartmental cell models a cell is a collection of subcells.
+In compartmental cell models, a cell is a collection of subcells.
 Each subcell has a unique id  *ν* (cell id).
-In addition to that each subcell will have additional attribute, a cluster id (*µ*) that determines to which cluster of subcells a given subcell belongs.
-Tthink of a cluster as a cell with nonhomogenous cytoskeleton.
-So a cluster corresponds to a biological cell and subcells (or compartments) represents parts of a cell e.g. a nucleus.
+In addition to that, each subcell will have an additional attribute, a cluster id (*µ*) that determines to which cluster of subcells a given subcell belongs.
+Think of a cluster as a cell with a non-homogenous cytoskeleton.
+So a cluster corresponds to a biological cell and subcells (or compartments) represent parts of a cell, e.g., a nucleus.
 The core idea here is to have different contact energies between subcells belonging to the same cluster and different energies for cells belonging to different clusters.
 Technically subcells of a cluster are "regular" CompuCell3D cells.
-By giving them an extra attribute cluster id ((*µ*) we can introduce a concept of compartmental cells.
+By giving them an extra attribute, cluster id (*µ*), we can introduce the concept of compartmental cells.
-In our convention *σ(0,0)* denotes medium
+In our convention, *σ(0,0)* denotes medium.

 |compartments|